• Contact Us

 A kilowatt is a measure of 1,000 watts of electrical power.
 And your energy usage is measured in kilowatt hours (kWh).
 One kWh is the amount of energy you use if you kept a 1,000 watt appliance running for an hour.

 A conservative estimate is that for every kW you generate, you’re going to need about 100 square feet of solar panels.
-Not every state gets 8 hours of sun, so count on 400 to 800 square feet of solar panels to capture the sun’s rays to power up most homes.
+Not every state gets eight hours of sun, so count on 400 to 800 square feet of solar panels to capture the sun’s rays to power up most homes.
 And this would be a 4 kW to an 8 kW system.3

 Many homeowners across America use roughly 4,000 watts to power up household appliances.
 Again, that’s a 4 kW solar system.
 But don’t forget about the components and energy nuances described above.
 They all have a say in what your solar system will cost.
 You could need an 8 kW system to meet your family’s energy needs, and some families have up to a 10 kW solar system.